CorundumProject/maintenance/readme.md

-# Corundum
+# Corundum maintenance

-## Simple maintenance and administrative scripts for Windows 10 and 11
+## Simple script for Windows Microsoft Windows

 **Corundum maintenance** is a fantastic script for Microsoft Windows 10 and 11, enabling you to administer and maintain your workstation.